bryanchen21/disaster_response_pipeline/README.md

 ### Discussion
 1. Because we are dealing with text data and we need to extract the features to do modeling, we first use CountVectorizer and TFIDF transformer to turn each message to a vector of numbers - essentially a score representing how many times a word appears in the message weighted by how common the word appears across all the messages.
 In each message, the more common a word is across all messages, the lower its score.
 2. Then, we use the Random Forest Classifier for our prediction.
-In this multi-label classification problem where we want to predict suitable labels based on messages, in our dataset, the labels are unevenly distributed.
+3. In this multi-label classification problem where we want to predict suitable labels based on messages, in our dataset, the labels are unevenly distributed.
-2. Labels such as 'offer', 'security', 'clothing', 'missing_people', 'electricity', 'tools', 'hospitals', 'shops', 'aid_centers', 'fire', 'cold' are used on around 500 or less messages out of over 26,000 messages.
+4. Labels such as 'offer', 'security', 'clothing', 'missing_people', 'electricity', 'tools', 'hospitals', 'shops', 'aid_centers', 'fire', 'cold' are used on around 500 or less messages out of over 26,000 messages.
 This reduces the effectiveness of our machine learning algorithm when training the model on these minority labels.
-3. To overcome this data imbalance, we use data augmentation by oversampling these minority labels.
+5. To overcome this data imbalance, we use data augmentation by oversampling these minority labels.
 We leverage the technique called multi-label synthetic minority over-sampling (MLSMOTE).
+6. In our case, GridSearchCV did not return a good model compared to the baseline Random Forest Classifier model with default parameter values, so the baseline model is used.
-4. Special thanks to this [article](https://medium.com/thecyphy/handling-data-imbalance-in-multi-label-classification-mlsmote-531155416b87) for providing the code to run MLSMOTE.
+7. Special thanks to this [article](https://medium.com/thecyphy/handling-data-imbalance-in-multi-label-classification-mlsmote-531155416b87) for providing the code to run MLSMOTE.

 ### Results